h0rv/resume/resume.md

   - Propelled the expansion of the MultiCloud platform to include Azure while implementing to a major architecture change: a GitOps workflow using Terraform/Tofu, Atlantis, Go, and ArgoCD.
   - Led the Terraform module API design and implemention (standard across all supported clouds) that we exposed to users.
+  - Contributed to Kubernetes operators for managing cluster and infrastructure deployments.
   - Spearheaded the architecture and development of a RAG (Retrieval Augmented Generative) LLM chatbot to enhance customer onboarding and documentation Q&A. Implemented data processing pipelines from internal sources to power search for the model.

 ### <span>Software Engineer - IBM Cloud Continuous Delivery</span> <span>June 2023 -- January 2024</span>